Skip to main content

 Irrigation: 14-gauge angiocath

-Sterile irrigation fluid for eye wash
+Sterile Irrigation fluid for eye wash

-Nasal packing: Merocel nasal tampons 1 inch (2.5 cm.); Vaseline gauze
+Nasal packing: Merocel nasal tampons 1 inch (2.5cm); Vaseline gauze

 Temporary dental filling kit

-Splints for arms and legs (prefabricated or inflatable)
+Splints for arms, legs (prefabricated or inflatable)

-Finger splinting material: tongue depressors, aluminum splints ¼” and ½” (0.6 and 1.2 cm.)
+Finger splinting material: tongue depressors, aluminium splints 1/4” and 1/2”

 Cervical spine collar

-Bladder catheterization kit (prepackaged, sterile)
+Bladder catheterization kit ( sterile)

-Examination tools – ancillary equipment:
+Examination tools - ancillary equipment

-Intravenous fluid administration kit
+Intravenous fluid administration kit, Hypodermoclysis kit

 ADDENDUM 3: SAMPLE MEDICATION LIST: